technway/technway-component-library/packages/stencil-library/src/components/tnw-portfolio-grid/docs/tnw-portfolio-grid.md

 ## Overview

-The `tnw-portfolio-grid` component does not have detailed documentation.
+The `tnw-portfolio-grid` component creates a flexible, responsive grid for displaying portfolio or gallery items.

 | Detail | Value |
 | --- | --- |